 - 1. Buildings or structures which were constructed prior to the adoption of this ordinance and subsequently damaged by fire, explosion, flood, tornado, riot, act of the public enemy, or accident of any kind, provided a building Permit is issued for restoration within 12 months after the damage occurs and additional square footage is not proposed. - 2.
-Dangerous, diseased, dead or dying trees as determined by a tree survey and a letter from an International Society of Arboriculture (ISA) certified Arborist or by the City Urban Forester. - 3.
+Dangerous, diseased, dead or dying trees as determined by a tree survey and a letter from an ISA certified Texas Arborist. - 3.
 Trees causing physical damage to existing structures, drainageways, utility systems or facilities in the public right of way. - 4.
 Protected trees damaged or destroyed by floods, fire, wind or other natural causes; - 5.
 The following exempted tree species; Hackberry, Sugarberry, Chinese Tallow, Eastern Red Cedar, Common Ashe Juniper < 10" DBH, Chinaberry, Mesquite, Huisache and Ligustrum. - 6.
 Trees or areas of tree canopy preventing the opening of reasonable and necessary vehicular traffic lanes in a street or alley. - 7.
 Trees or areas of tree canopy located in the clear vision area, as defined in the street improvement standards, section 7.5 intersection visibility.